 Science of Reading Professional Learning Course

-Empowering pre-K–3 teachers to improve student literacy through evidence-based professional learning
+Empowering Kansas teachers to improve student literacy through evidence-based professional learning

 Why is this needed in Kansas?

-- Any Kansas teacher who provides direct instruction to pre-K–3 students in an accredited public or private school and college/university faculty who teach literacy courses in a KSDE-approved teacher preparation program.
+Lexia LETRS for Elementary Educators is approved for any Kansas educator at any level who provides reading instruction to students in an accredited public or private school and college/university faculty who teach literacy courses in a KSDE-approved teacher preparation program, including:

 - Title teachers

-For more information and FAQs specific to the Kansas LETRS, visit the TASN web page.
+For more information, visit the TASN web page.

 NEW USERS